kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

-The same principle applies here but with one major difference-- if a policy definition has a match rules for apiGroup + resource + operation, then all configurations of that policy are already constrainted to that apiGroup + resource + operation match.
+The same principle applies here but with one major difference-- if a policy definition has a match rules for apiGroup + resource + operation, then all bindings of that policy are already constrainted to that apiGroup + resource + operation match.

 Take, for example: